substrate-developer-hub/newsletter/draft/2023-07-substrate-newsletter.md

 **Summary**

-Summary: The code changes recommended by @gavofyork involve more consistent naming for the `WeightMeter`.
+The code changes recommended by @gavofyork involve more consistent naming for the `WeightMeter`.
 The changes include deprecating certain methods and introducing new ones with different names.
 Additionally, the `consumed` and `limit` variables are privatized and new getter methods `consumed()` and `limit()` are added.

 ---